Pradeep Bhandari

-Pradeep Bhandari is an Indian BJP journalist, politician, news anchor and psephologist, He was the news director of India News channel of ITV Network.
+Pradeep Bhandari is an Indian politician from the BJP, a journalist, news anchor and psephologist, He was the news director of India News channel of ITV Network.
 Earlier, he worked as the consulting editor of Republic Bharat TV.
 He is the founder and editor-in-chief of Jan Ki Baat, a digital media platform.
 On 10 March, 2024 Bhandari joined as consulting editor for Zee News.

 He is currently serving as the National Spokesperson of the Bharatiya Janata Party.

 Education

-He completed his bachelor's degree in Electronics and Communication Engineering, from Manipal Institute of Technology in 2012.
+He completed his high school in Indore's Daly College then pursued a bachelor's degree in Electronics and Communication Engineering, from Manipal Institute of Technology in 2012.

 Career

 In August 2022, he was appointed as the news director of India News, a Hindi news channel under the ITV Network.
 He founded Jan Ki Baat, a digital media company known for predicting elections through opinion and exit polls.
 He has made predictions for over 39 Indian elections.

 On India news, Pradeep Bhandari hosts a prime-time show called "Janta Ka Mukadama," which airs 60 minutes a day, at 8 pm weekdays.

 He gained prominence in 2020 for his reporting on the Sushant Singh Rajput's death case and was noted for his unusual reporting style.

 Bhandari worked as the consulting editor at Republic Media Network, before resigning in February 2021.
 He hosted a popular show, "Lalkaar," on Republic TV.
 Later, Bhandari joined Zee News as consulting editor.
 He resigned from Zee amid rumours of a ban on his live coverage of PM Modi, Yogi Adityanath and HM Amit Shah.

 He has also taught at Pink Flower Public School and served as the Youth Wing Co-ordinator of the Thalassemia and Child Welfare Group NGO.

 In July 2024, BJP national president J.P.
 Nadda appointed Bhandari as a national spokesperson of the party.